mhouot/MTLE-HS_algorithm/README.md

 shiny::runGitHub("MTLE-HS_algorithm", "mhouot")
 ```

+Choose between two tabs:

+ 1. *Select one patient's data*: to obtain the probability of being medically seizure-free by entering patient data one by one
+ 2. *Upload a file of the data patients*: to obtain the probability of being medically seizure-free of several patient at a time.
+See the data_test.xlsx file in the `datas` folder for example.

 ## License

 The shiny package as a whole is licensed under the GPLv3.
 See the [LICENSE](LICENSE) file for more details.